 Its boom time for the luxury market.
-As the economy revives, the high-end products market too seems to be on its way to making profits.
+As the economy revives, the high-end products market seems to be on its way to making profits.
 Don’t believe us?
-Check the latest statement from luxury brand, Tiffany and Co.
+Check the latest statement from a luxury brand, Tiffany and Co.
 Reportedly, profits at Tiffany & Co more than quadrupled in the three months to January 31 while shares have doubled in the past year.
 Signaling a period of growth for all luxury jewelers, this growth in sales and shares of Tiffany & Co. is definitely great.
-On a constant-exchange-rate basis, sales rose 18 percent in the fourth quarter and 16 percent in the year; while like-for-like sales jumped 14 percent and 9 percent.
-The sales in Europe were the highest for the luxury brand and retailer rising up 29% to $122.9 million in the fourth quarter and 10% to $311.8 million.
+On a constant-exchange-rate basis, sales rose 18 percent in the fourth quarter and 16 percent in the year, while like-for-like sales jumped 14 percent and 9 percent.
+Europe’s sales were the highest for the luxury brand and retailer, rising 29% to $122.9 million in the fourth quarter and 10% to $311.8 million.

 The opening of two new stores on the European soil may have contributed to this increase in sales.
-Profits were also reported for Tiffany from the Far East as well as the US market with the New York store reporting 22 percent rise in sales.
+Profits were also reported for Tiffany from the Far East and the US market, with the New York store reporting a 22 percent rise in sales.

-However, despite this rise in sales, profit at the group was below analyst expectations at US$140.4 million and full-year sales dropped 5 percent.
-Tiffany reported lower gross margins, dragged down by increased wholesaling of rough diamonds which generate “minimal, if any profit” for the business.
-There was also an overall rise in Tiffany’s expenses courtesy management incentive compensations.
+However, despite this rise in sales, profit at the group was below analyst expectations at US$140.4 million, and full-year sales dropped 5 percent.
+Tiffany reported lower gross margins, dragged down by increased wholesaling of rough diamonds, which generate “minimal if any profit” for the business.
+There was also an overall rise in Tiffany’s expenses courtesy of management incentive compensations.

-But with the gradual and steady growth in sales, Tiffany is sure to overcome all obstacles and show overall profits in the year 2010.
+But with the gradual and steady growth in sales, Tiffany is sure to overcome all obstacles and show overall profits in 2010.